GreedYLearner1146/FSL-ProtoNet-Keras/README.md

 This is the code repository for Few-Shot Prototypical Network [1] in Keras for CIFAR-FS Dataset.
 A complementary medium article for Few-Shot Prototypical Learning in Keras will be available soon.

-The diagram that illustrates the overall working of the few-shot prototypical network, and is extracted from the excellent review paper by Panami and Lee [2].
+The diagram that illustrates the overall working of the few-shot prototypical network, and is extracted from the excellent review paper by Parnami and Lee [2].

 ![image](https://github.com/user-attachments/assets/857c8396-ce62-42d4-a716-187d22427d27)

 # Code Instructions